peterkj1/peterkj1.github.io/_pages/about.md

 symplectic topology and gauge theory to study 3 and 4 dimensional manifolds.
 Most recently, I have been working on using involutive Heegaard Floer homology and lattice cohomology to obstruct certain 3-manifolds from being obtained by zero surgery on a knot in the three sphere.
+I have also been exploring connections between lattice cohomology, Heegaard Floer homology, and the $$\widehat{Z}$$ invariant.